 Mate when you’ve taken as many head knocks as I have, I can’t bloody remember myself.
 It’s still 1988, right?

 When?
-Back when my shoulder didn’t ache, my wife wasn’t angry and the game wasn’t so soft.
+Back when my shoulder didn’t ache, I had a full head of hair, my wife wasn’t angry and the game wasn’t so soft.

 I nearly ruined the grift when we joined a particular legend-group and I helped myself to one of the exotic looking sandwiches in the middle of the little table.
 It turned out one legend had special dietary requirements, so he had brought his own food.

 Special-sandwich-Legend – “WHAT THE F#CK YOU DOING?
 YOU TOOK MY SANDWICH.
 WHO ARE YOU ANYWAY?”